kredati/cin3010s20/syllabus.0.1.md

 * Damon Young, _Making Sex Public_, especially "Sex in Public: Through the Window from _Psycho_ to _Shortbus_"
 * Eve Sedgwick and Adam Frank, "Shame in the Cybernetic Fold"
 * Paul Preciado, _Testo Junkie_
+* Justin Remes, "Serious Immobilities: Andy Warhol, Erik Satie, and the Furniture Film," in _Motion(less) Pictures_
+* Scott Richmond, "Vulgar Boredom, or What Andy Warhol Can Teach Us about _Candy Crush_"

 #### Week 9, Mar.
 9 & 11: Cinema, the Desiring System
 ##### Monday: The New York queer underground
 * Barbara Rubin, _Christmas on Earth_
 ##### Wednesday:
-* Ara Osterweil, "Saint Barbara," from _Flesh Cinema_
+* Ara Osterweil, "Saint Barbara," in _Flesh Cinema_
 * Lydia Liu, "The Cybernetic Unconscious"
 * Jacques Lacan, the "Mirror Stage" essay
 * Jacques Lacan, selections TBD from Seminar II